Ordisoftware/Hebrew-Calendar/README.md

 #### 2020.11.__ - Version 5.6

+- Add option to set the Calculator application path.
+- Add option to set the Hebrew Letters application path.
 - Improve date diff calculator to set second date to current day when (re)opened.
-- Rework preferences form design to have TabControl with pages.
+- Rework of the preferences form design to have a Tab Control with pages.
 - Fix some preferences controls to be disabled when related options are disabled.
 - Fix print dialog does not have the focus when opened.